Search This Blog

 Photo of Kuhn's rock from the Browe School History, 1918.
 This large granite boulder was used as a landmark to direct enslaved people seeking freedom to the "safe house" at the Kuhn family house.
 Dunn Museum 2003.0.36.

-Since the Underground Railroad needed to be kept secret, there were no maps to guide those seeking freedom in the north, only the stars in the night sky, landmarks, and verbal directions.
+Since the Underground Railroad necessitated secrecy, there were no maps to guide those seeking freedom in the North, only the stars in the night sky, landmarks, and verbal directions.
 Finding the Michael Kuhn family home in rural 1850s Lake County would have been difficult if not for a distinct landmark nearby known as Kuhn's Rock.
-Shown above is the John Strock Family on an outing to Kuhn’s rock, circa 1918.
+Shown above is the John Strock Family on an outing to Kuhn’s rock circa 1918.

-The rock was named for German immigrant, Michael Kuhn (1800-1882), whose log house was used as a "safe house" on the Underground Railroad.
+The rock was named after German immigrant Michael Kuhn (1800-1882), whose log house was reportedly used as a "safe house" on the Underground Railroad.
 Kuhn's rock is a glacial erratic.
 It originated far north of Illinois, and as the last glacier melted and retreated over 12,000 years ago, it deposited the rock here.
 It is thought to be the largest gray granite rock in the State of Illinois.

-Bess Bower Dunn posing next to Kuhn Rock, circa 1910.
-This photo gives a good perspective of the rock nestled on farm land.
+Bess Bower Dunn posing next to Kuhn's Rock, circa 1910.
+This photo gives a good perspective of the rock nestled on farmland.
 Bess Bower Dunn Collection, Dunn Museum.

-With the construction of Interstate-294 in the late 1950s, the rock needed to be moved out of the road's right-of-way.
-Road contractors, Campanella and Sons, moved Kuhn's rock onto private property.
+With the construction of Interstate 294 in the late 1950s, the rock needed to be moved out of the road's right-of-way.
+Purportedly, road contractors Campanella and Sons moved Kuhn's rock onto private property where it remains today.

 Unknown said...